This course covers fundamental principles of computer security. The course consists of three parts:

-Homework is due at 11:59 PM of the date in the Schedule.
+Homework is due on Tuesday at the beginning of class.
 Submit it online in LearningSuite before it is due.
 Submitted homework must be a PDF.

-Each project is is due at 11:59 PM of the date in the Schedule.
+Each week that a project is assigned, it is due before midnight on Friday.
+Projects are worth 65 points each.
 Students are encouraged to meet project deadlines.
 I want to see all students complete every lab by the end of the semester.
 Code can be submitted as .zip or .tar.gz, but please make sure that when files are unzipped or untarred that they are inside of a directory instead of placed in the current directory.

-There will be two midterm exams (see posted Schedule) and the final exam will cover material from the entire course.
+There will be 2 mid-term exams (posted schedule) each worth 175 points, and one final exam worth 175 points covering material from the entire course.

 All assignments must be completed individually.
 You are encouraged to collaborate as much as possible, including discussing solutions and solving problems together.
 For homeworks, write up your own answer individually (e.g. do not copy someone else's solution directly).
 For projects, you are encouraged to discuss solving the projects and any programming problems you encounter generally, but you must write your own code.

 If you have a serious medical or personal issue, please see the instructor to make arrangements for late work.
 I am happy to make accommodations for a learning disability if you turn in an accommodations letter to me.
-No work can be turned in after the university's last day of instruction (even with accommodations).
+No work can be turned in after the university's last day of instruction.